nirmithrai/ARC/Notes/Game Development Studies.md

 # ABANDONED
-takes too long. gives illusion of progress without any results. best to just do a practical project instea
+takes too long. gives illusion of progress without any results. best to just do a practical project instead

 # Goal
 To learn from the best and see what a finished project looks like.